yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The TailspinToys Managed Database is highlighted in the resources list.](media/resources-sql-mi-database.png "Resources")

 2. On the TailspinToys Managed database blade, select **Advanced Data Security** from the left-hand menu, under Security, and then select **ON** to enable Advanced Data Security on the managed instance.
 Select **Storage account** and choose the storage account named **sqlmistoreUNIQUEID**.
-Enter your email address into the **Send alerts to** box, and uncheck **Also send email notification to admins and subscription owners**.
+Enter your email address into the **Send alerts to** box and uncheck **Also send email notification to admins and subscription owners**.

     ![In the Advanced Data Security blade of the Managed database, the Enable Advanced Data Security on the managed instance button is highlighted.](media/managed-database-ads.png "Advanced Data Security")